 The Small Change, Big Difference programs allows individuals to donate their unwanted and unusable foreign coins to support UNICEF’s work saving and protecting children around the world.

-We believe that right now, there is approximately $832m worth of foreign coins lying dormant across Australian homes and offices.
-With just over 8 million dwellings in Australia, that’s an average of over $100 in foreign currency in each.
+We believe that right now, there are millions of dollars in foreign currency lying dormant across Australian homes and offices.

 Most believe that their few dollars, baht or euros is not enough to make a difference, but when AUD$1.75 is all it takes to feed a malnourished child for a day, you can help to save a life by giving to UNICEF what many think might be “useless” foreign coins.